-Check out how to crop and frame images in a recent article.
-Or simply drag an Image Frame into the canvas, then drag an image into the frame (the image is automatically cropped to fit the frame).
+Simply drag an image frame into the canvas, then drag an image into the frame (the image is automatically cropped to fit the frame).
 Double click the image and you will be able to resize (zoom), pan or re-compose the image within the frame.

 If you want to focus on an object, pan and zoom into the object.
 You can pick a point of interest and frame it either in the middle or on the sides, (the rule of thirds for composing photos usually works well here)

 I used a rectangle frame to crop and reframed the photo to focus on the middle part of the canyon.
-I made the frame the size of the header I wanted and added some words and voila, I now have a decent looking background header for my infographic.
+I made the frame the size of the header I wanted and added some words and voila, I now have a nice banner for social media:

 Trial and error is your friend.
 Trust me, even the best designers use trial and error to try different compositions before they pick the one they like.